-RAIZEL & YOUNG SALA
+RAIZEL & YOUNG SALA (Simultaneously.)

-(Simultaneously.)
 We're worried about our precious, precious parents.

 I'm sending you the photographs of our dear mother and father.
 We don't know what happened to them.
-Have you heard anything about our parents?
+Have you heard anything?
 May God give us some good news.
 May they be well.
 Raizel.